-Bit Dimensions and definitions
+Bit Dimensions and Definitions

-Your CAM software needs to know some things about the Bit to generate a toolpath, the amount of detail depends on the specific CAM software you are using.
+Your CAM software needs to know some things about the bit to generate a toolpath.
+The amount of detail depends on the specific CAM software you are using.
 Things like the diameter of the bit are very important so it can work out how to cut out the shapes and contours you want.
 The shape of the bit is also important so it can calculate how deep it needs to be to achieve the desired contours, can it cut a vertical edge...

 Shank or Shaft

-The round piece at the top of the bit that goes into the collet, the collet size must match the shank diameter.
+The round piece at the top of the bit that goes into the collet; the collet size must match the shank diameter.

 Overall Length